floorplan/floorplan-react/README.md

 ### What's in here?

 In here you will see the dev build tools and dev tools.
 You will not see frame works like React, Angular, Vue, ect.
 You also wont see css frame work decisions here.
 This allows every one to start here and make choices like that based on their oppinions.

+### Philosophy

+Everthing in here is based on atomic design.
+The component library will only consist of atoms, molecules and organisms.
+Anythig beyond that in atomic design is contextual and does really belong here.
+These these begin to be to related to implimentation and not really sharable.
+Think about it this way, if you were to open source your library would it make sense for you to share all the pieces in there.
+The moment you identify pieces that dont make sense you should find a place for them else where.